tars/tars/README.md

             - libs - folder for js-libs like jquery
             - plugins — folder for plugins js
         - modules — folder with modules.
-            - simple-module — folder with module.
+            - _template — folder with module.
                 - assets — for the module.
-                - simple-module.jade — template of the module.
+                - _template.jade — template of the module.
-                - simple-module.js — js file of the module.
+                - _template.js — js file of the module.
-                - simple-module.scss — scss file of the module.
+                - _template.scss — scss file of the module.
         - scss — folder with scss.
             - common.scss — common stylies for project (not required)
             - GUI.scss — GUI-elements stylies (not required)